telenaco/HapticWhril/README.md

 \overrightarrow{\mathbf{M}}^{gyro}_{D} =  R_{A \rightarrow D} \cdot \overrightarrow{\mathbf{M}}^{gyro}_{A}
 $$

-# Solving for the different moments
+# Solving Angular Accelerations ($$\ddot\theta, \ddot\psi, \ddot\rho $$)

-If we have a given torque and we want to replicate this on the controller we solve using the acceleration of the gimbal axis.
-To solve the for the different variables we usXe equation 9.
+These describe how quickly the angular velocities are changing.
+They are directly related to the torques applied to the system and are necessary for determining how to change the motion of the system to produce the desired haptic feedback.

 ## Solving for $$\ddot\psi$$

-Yaw acceleration is part of the \(X\) and \(Z\) axis.
 We solve first using the \(X\) component:

 $$
 \overrightarrow{\mathbf{M}}^{gyro}_{Ax} = \frac{1}{4} \mathbf{I} (2 \dot\theta \dot\rho - \ddot\psi \sin \theta )